w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 People with cognitive, learning, and neurological disabilities use different types of web browsing methods, depending on their particular needs.
-For instance, some people use text-to-speech software to hear the information while reading it visually or use captions to read the information while hearing it.
+For example, some people use text-to-speech software to hear the information while reading it visually or use captions to read the information while hearing it.
 Some people use tools that resize text and spacing or customize colors to assist reading.
 Others use grammar and